aditya12-cyber/Cyber_Tools/IP_Tracer/README.md

 ## This tool is written in Python Language .

-### As the Name of the Tool Says that this tool is used to find information about someones ip \n ip means internet protocol
+### As the Name of the Tool Says that this tool is used to find information about someones Ip , Ip means internet protocol
 ### The Following things you can find about an ip address

 <strong>